pnzrkmpfwgn/CMPE342_DB/README.md

 more clearly without losing time for cumborsome typing.
 I suggest to type those codes again to understand it even more.
 Furthermore, it's sometimes better to see everything in order as a project.

-Firstly in your vs 2019 interface we have enable server explorer.
+Firstly in your vs 2019 interface we have to enable server explorer.
 Its view might be disabled by default.
 ![12](https://user-images.githubusercontent.com/61189367/176323266-69e6eadd-fda8-4433-8f64-6621c7a7bb22.JPG)

-Afterwards we have create an SQL database to use in server explorer.
+Afterwards we have to create an SQL database to use in server explorer.
 ![13](https://user-images.githubusercontent.com/61189367/176323343-d9d87493-2d33-4bce-98be-9c9591ba09d1.JPG)
 ![14](https://user-images.githubusercontent.com/61189367/176323368-77dfdc10-61b1-4cec-b07a-d53ea8ff4699.JPG)
 ![15](https://user-images.githubusercontent.com/61189367/176323386-dae3d4c9-67b0-4adb-a6d2-c2f6bd18f70b.JPG)